-- mailing another proxy card with a later date; - voting again by phone or over the Internet; - · giving our secretary a written notice before or at the meeting that you want to revoke your proxy; or - · voting in person at the meeting.
+- · signing another proxy with a later date;

+- · giving our secretary a written notice before or at the meeting that you want to revoke your proxy; or

+- · voting in person at the meeting.

 Your attendance at the meeting alone will not revoke your proxy.